prashantraghav/mpt_tree/README.md

-  children                returns the list of childrens root?                   returns true if node is root otherwise false leaf?                   returns true if node is leaf otherwise false nodes_at_level(level)   reutrns the list of nodes at given level. change_parent(object)   change the parent of node to object if the node is leaf.
+  children                returns the list of childrens root?                   returns true if node is root otherwise false leaf?                   returns true if node is leaf otherwise false ancestors               returns the list of ancestors self_with_ancestors     returns the list of ancestors and self object nodes_at_level(level)   reutrns the list of nodes at given level. change_parent(object)   change the parent of node to object if the node is leaf.
 ```